AS 92016 Annotated exemplars

 For Excellence, the student needs to execute movement strategies in an applied setting.

-The teacher live observation sheet shows evidence of effective demonstration with intent and proficiency within each game over the duration of the class tournament.
+The teacher live observation sheet shows the evidence of effective demonstration with intent and proficiency observed over multiple occasions within each game or across a series of games in the ultimate frisbee class tournament.

 See all Physical Education assessment resources